scylladb/scylladb/docs/upgrade/upgrade-to-enterprise/upgrade-guide-from-5.0-to-2022.1/upgrade-guide-from-5.0-to-2022.1-rpm.rst

 * Restart ScyllaDB
 * Validate the rollback success

 Apply the following procedure **serially** on each node.
-Do not move to the next node before validating that the node your upgraded is up and running the new version.
+Do not move to the next node before validating that the node you upgraded is up and running the new version.

 Rollback Steps
 ==============